canalplus/rx-player/doc/Getting_Started/Tutorials/Content_with_DRM.md

 ### persistentLicenseConfig property

-The `persistentLicenseConfig` property is an object allowing the RxPlayer to load and saved stored session identifiers, to be able to retrieve them later.
+The `persistentLicenseConfig` property is an object allowing the RxPlayer to load and save stored session identifiers, to be able to retrieve them later.

 It needs to contain two functions:

-- `save`: Which sould store the argument given.
+- `save`: Which should store the argument given.
 The argument will be an array of Objects.
 - `load`: Called without any argument, it has to return what was given to the last `save` call.
 Any return value which is not an Array will be ignored (example: when `save` has never been called).